ocornut/imgui/examples/README.txt

 Those are standalone ready-to-build applications to demonstrate ImGui.
 Binaries of those demos are available from the main GitHub page.

+TL;DR;
+ Refer to 'opengl_example' (not 'opengl3_example') to understand how the library is setup.
+ Copy the imgui_impl_xxx.cpp/.h file you need if you are using one of the rendering backend used in the example.
+ If you are using a different of your own engine/backends, copy opengl_example/imgui_impl_opengl.cpp/.h and work from there.

 ImGui is highly portable and only requires a few things to run:
  - Providing mouse/keyboard inputs
  - Load the font atlas texture into GPU memory